 Automatic (online) licensing requests take place through HTTP over port 80.

-The FME Server Queue manages Job Queues and dispatches jobs as needed.
-Communication is over port 6379.
+Communication with the FME Server Queue is over port 6379.